kevintruong/til/POSIX,-Part-1:-Error-handling.md

 Note, it is easy to believe that setting 'SA_RESTART' flag is sufficient to make this whole problem disappear.
 Unfortunately that's not true: there are still system calls that may return early and set `EINTR`!
 See [signal(7)](https://cs-education.github.io/sysassets/man_pages/html/man7/signal.7.html) for details.

+## Errno exceptions?

+There are some POSIX utilities that have their own errno per say.
+One is when you call `getaddrinfo` the function to check that error and convert to a string is [gai_strerr](https://linux.die.net/man/3/gai_strerror).
+Don't get them mixed up!